 Hazards to two or more life insurance policies

 Buying multiple life insurance policies in order to save money also carries some risks.

 As mentioned previously, insurance policies are typically more affordable for people who are younger and healthy.
 This may tempt you to apply for several insurance policies at once, but this could actually make it more likely that your application could be rejected.

 Almost all life insurance companies upload the data about their policies and applicants to the Medical Information Bureau, or MIB.
 While it is legal to hold multiple life insurance policies, generally insurers won’t cover a person beyond their real expenses and needs.
 Insurers could become suspicious if it looks like you are applying for multiple policies at once to get a very large amount of coverage.

 Even if you apply for policies over a period of years, juggling the premiums from multiple policies could be tricky.
-For this reason, if you want to purchase multiple policies, it may be wise to work with an insurance broker or agent who can help you manage the process.
+For this reason, if you want to purchase multiple policies, it may be wise to work with an insurance broker or agent who could help you manage the process.

 Alternatives to an extra life insurance policy